Climbing Wall Policies

 - Only a locking carabineer may be used to secure the belay device to the harness.

 - It is recommended that belayers use the floor anchors to prevent being pulled up into the air or into the wall.

 - Climbers and belayers should use commonly accepted communication signals such as: “On belay” – “Belay on” – “Climbing” – “Climb on” – “Ready to lower” – “Lowering”

-- Rock climbing shoes or athletics shoes are required to be worn.
-Bare feet, sandals, open toed shoes, boots, turf/spiked shoes, and hard-soled shoes are prohibited.
+- Rock climbing shoes or closed toed athletic shoes are required to be worn by climbers and belayers.
+Bare feet, sandals, open toed shoes and boots are prohibited.

 ► Prohibited Actions